 What are the causes of duck feet?

 Surprisingly, duck walking isn’t caused by problems with your feet.
-Instead, it’s caused by imbalances in other parts of your body, usually your hips.
+Instead, it’s caused by imbalances in other body parts, usually your hips.
 For example, a pelvis that tilts forward can be caused by too much sitting or bad posture.
 Also, it makes it hard for your stomach muscles and glutes to work right.
-So, the muscles on the inside of your hip bones, called “external rotators,” have to take up the slack.
+So, the muscles inside your hip bones, called “external rotators,” have to take up the slack.
 This pulls your femur to the outside, which makes your feet turn outward.
 Less muscle strength in important parts of the feet and legs is another common reason why people walk with their toes turned out.

 What are the risks of duck feet?